The Complete Guide to KLM Business Class

 Retrofitted Business Class (Boeing 777)

-KLM is currently in the process of retrofitting the business class cabin of its Boeing 777 aircraft.
+KLM completed the retrofit of the business class cabin across its entire Boeing 777 fleet in late 2024.
 The new business class seats on the Boeing 777 are similar to the Jamco Venture seats installed on Boeing 787 aircraft, but they possess a defining feature: a sliding door.

 Seats on the old business class cabin are arranged in a 2-2-2 configuration.
 Hence, if you’re sitting near the window, you’re deprived of direct aisle access.
 Regardless, you’ll have a large entertainment screen, as well as arguably more legroom than the new pod-style business class seats.